bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 If I cannot do it, it's not like I'm not going to do it.
 It's like I should not be able to do it.
 And as long as I'm not able to do it, then I minimize the attack surface of what I can do.
 That's why all the information is encrypted, that's why we don't keep like much information about users, or we use like ephemeral IDs.
 That's where all that came from.

 Speaker 1: 00:42:23

 You mentioned earlier that you don't know if you'd be using other towers.
 So there's a couple ways that professional towers might be compensated.
-One is through the subscription models and you pay a SAT through every state update or the other one is through a bounty or maybe there's the combination of the two of them.
+One is through the subscription models and you pay a Sat through every state update or the other one is through a bounty or maybe there's the combination of the two of them.
 But it becomes very interesting as someone who doesn't run a tower.
 Like as a user, it becomes very interesting if you are sending data to multiple bounty hunters and then something happens and they have to fight over who claims the bounty, you would imagine there would be some pretty weird network behavior of those towers trying to one-up each other to claim that.

 Speaker 0: 00:43:06

-Raul-
 Yeah, you start getting to CPFBs fights.

 Speaker 2: 00:43:10

-Paul-
 So does this get better with RBF?

 Speaker 0: 00:43:12

-Raul- You cannot do RBF.
+You cannot do RBF.
 I mean, the tower cannot do RBF.

 Speaker 2: 00:43:16

-Paul-
 With full RBF.
 So in order to have multiple watchtowers that watch for you that each could collect a bounty they must have different penalty transactions which I think penalty transactions should always be marked with RBF enabled but...